We haven’t been here before!

-The new ‘normal’ may well be around the corner for some but organisations, and people that run them, are leading through levels of complexity that is tiring and ambiguous.
+The new ‘normal’ may well be around the corner for some but we have to cope with huge complexity to get there.
+This is tiring and ambiguous.
 New routines, new contexts, new strategies can all involve some element of fear and learning.
 None of us have been here before!

 Continued awareness of your vision and commitment to show up for yourself is where true grit lies – it is a quality that can be quite compulsive.
 Without the destination, fear can take you to all sorts of places you don’t want to go!

 Step 3: Surround yourself with heroes or heroines who believe in you and inspire you!

 Deborah Fleming, Founder of Chameleon Works says of her recent 750km solo charity trek: “I created a Whatsapp group of important friends and colleagues who encouraged and believed in me when I was full of self-doubt.”

 “This group grew in importance for me as the trek got tougher and it helped me overcome fear of failure with their words and messages of encouragement.”

 “Reading Rosie Swale Pope’s amazing story ‘Just a little Run around the World’ made my feeble 750km hike look like a walk in the park in comparison – she was my heroine who helped to push me through the leg pain, blisters and loss of toenails to endure the distance and collect £6000 for Bowel Cancer UK.”